 6. Cancer, STDs, MS, and Thyroid Disease

 Recent studies have shown it is possible to tell if someone has leukemia, thyroid disease, and breast cancer through an eye examination.
-Swelling, redness, and uveitis usually occur due other autoimmune diseases and lupus.
-Systemic conditions that trigger inflammation in the body can also cause a similar inflammation in the eyes.
+Swelling, redness, and uveitis usually occur

 Your eyes can also show if you have a sexually transmitted disease.
-Conjunctivitis (pinkeye) that is not often treated through the standard eye drops that someone has and STD like Chlamydia, herpes, syphilis, and HIV.
+Conjunctivitis (pinkeye) that is not often treated through the standard eye drops that someone has an STD like Chlamydia, herpes, syphilis, and HIV.

 MS (multiple sclerosis) can be detected if a patient experiences sudden sight loss.
 Bazan says doctors can spot a change in the color of the optic nerve in a patient with an MS. However, thorough testing is recommended to confirm if a patient has MS.